-VCM 150 TYPOGRAPHY (2T, 1E) PREREQUISITE: ART 221
+VCM 150 TYPOGRAPHY

+(2T, 1E) 3 credits PREREOUISITE: ART 221

 This course is an introduction in using type in graphic design.
 Emphasis is on typographic techniques used in layout and graphic design.
 Upon completion, the student should be able to view type as a design element.